Tawnya loves arts and crafts projects. Her Cricut Explore 2 is by far her most expensive craft tool, but is definitely worth it.

 I also loved that the Cricut was available in a variety of fun colors.
-I chose a black Cricut so I could design it.
-I've covered it in a few different stickers and will add more as I go.
+I chose a black Cricut so I could customize it.
+I've since covered it in a few different stickers and will add more as I go.

 In This Article

 - Supplies You'll Need to Get Started